menu

 In addition, many people in South Solon have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-Being a small village, South Solon does not have a public transit system used by locals to get to and from work.
+South Solon is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in South Solon in 2022 was $28,709, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $114,836 for a family of four.
 However, South Solon contains both very wealthy and poor people as well.